-ACCOUNTING POLICIES continued Property, plant & equipment
+(e) Property, plant & equipment

 All property, plant and equipment assets are stated at cost less accumulated depreciation.
-Depreciation is provided by the Group on all property, plant and equipment, at rates calculated to write off the cost, less estimated residual value, of each asset evenly over its expected useful life, as follows:
+Depreciation is provided by the Group on all property, plant & equipment, at rates calculated to write off the cost, less estimated residual value, of each asset evenly over its expected useful life, as follows:

-Fixtures and fittings 20% to 33% per annum

-Straight line basis

-Computer equipment 33% per annum Straight line basis
+Fixtures and fittings 20% to 33% per annum Straight line basis Computer equipment 33% per annum Straight line basis

-Useful life and residual value are reassessed
+Useful life and residual value are reassessed annually.